yoshisuga/MAME4iOS/README.md

 MAME for tvOS support was just added in early 2019, and it currently can run games, but UI support and controller support is still in-progress.
 Most notably:

-- MFI controller is currently **required**
-- No Siri-remote-as-game-controller support yet
+- MFI controllers, Xbox One, PS4 DualShock, and Siri Remote supported.

 ## Using MAME